SEO checklist: 15 Actionable SEO Tips for Your Website

 4) Use an SEO Friendly URL Structure

-An SEO friendly URL includes some of the main keywords that describe the content of the page.
+An SEO friendly URL includes some of the main keywords that describe the page's content.

 SEO Friendly URL: http://www.yoursite.com/onpage-seo-techniques